pieperm/pieperm/README.md

 ## Hi there, I'm Michael 👋

 I am currently a student at Missouri University of Science and Technology studying computer science.
-I'm in my third year of study and plan to graduate with a master's degree over the course of the next year.
+After three years, I have graduated with my bachelor's degree, and over the course of the next year, I plan to graduate with a master's degree in CS.

-I am the Chief Software Engineer of S&T's Multirotor Design Team.
+I am the Chief Technical Officer of S&T's Multirotor Design Team.
 We use computer vision and autonomous navigation to fly drones.
 I'm also currently interning for Object Computing doing web development.

 ### 🔭 My Interests